edmundito/ags-tween/docs/scripting/globaltween.md

     static function Tween.IncreaseGameSpeedOnBlock(bool value)

-If true, then it automatically increases the game speed when a blocking tween is playing.
+If `true`, then it automatically increases the game speed when a blocking tween is playing.
 It will restore the game speed back to its original speed when the blocking tween stops playing.

 ## Tween.IncreaseGameSpeed

     static function Tween.IncreaseGameSpeed()

-Increases the game speed to at least 60 loops per second.
+Increases the game speed to at least 60 loops per second (unless your game is set to a faster game speed than that).
 This produces improved tween quality.

 ## Tween.RestoreGameSpeed